 - 33 percent less likely to hit someone

-- 52 percent less likely to skip a day of school and percent less likely to skip a class
+- 52 percent less likely to skip a day of school or skip a class

-- more trusting of their parents and guardians, less likely to lie to them and feel more supported and less criticized by their peers and friends.
+- They are more trusting of their parents and guardians, less likely to lie to them and feel more supported and less criticized by their peers and friends.

 Benefits of Mentoring